sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/faq/RuntimeEnvironmentFAQ.md

 * [Inside the Eclipse IDE](../gettingstarted/RunSARLAgentEclipse.md).
 * [From a Java program](../gettingstarted/RunSARLAgentJava.md).

+### In the Eclipse SARL product, what is the difference between the launch configurations "SARL Agent" and "SARL Application"?

+There is two methods for starting an application that will run SARL agents:

+* start an agent that will create all the components of the application, or
+* start a standard Java application that will start the SRE later during its execution.

+For the first case, the qualified name of the agent type to be launched must be provided.
+This case is supported by the *SARL Agent* launch configuration.

+For the second case, the `main()` function of the application should be launched in order to start it.
+This case is supported by the *SARL Application* launch configuration.

+Both launch configurations adds the SARL Run-time Environment into the run-time classpath.
+The selected SRE depends on the configuration of your Eclipse SARL product.

+### In the Eclipse SARL product, what is the difference between the launch configurations "Java Application" and "SARL Application"?

+Both "Java Application" and "SARL Application" are launch configurations for starting a Java application, i.e. invoking the `main()` function for starting up.

+The difference between them is that the "SARL Application" launch configuration is automatically adding in the application classpath the SARL Run-time Environment that is configured into your Eclipse SARL project.
+The "Java Application" does not.

+Consequently, if you need to run agents and if you start your application with a "Java Application" launch configuration, you must add manually the SRE libraries in the classpath.

 ### Error: "The SRE is not standalone.
 It does not contain the Java dependencies."